-For the 10 Galactic flaring candidates, 7 have archival X-ray data taken near the location of the detected event.
-Below, we outline potential counterpart candidates to the FAVA detected Galactic flaring candidates, starting with what we find in their X-ray fields.
+we outline potential counterpart candidates to the FAVA-detected Galactic flaring candidates, starting with what we find in their X-ray fields.
 For those lacking X-ray data, we also discuss the known sources within each flare's $R{95\%}$ that are reported by SIMBAD (Wenger et al. 2000).
 We recommend X-ray surveys of all areas of the sky covered by our flares, especially the fields that lack any X-ray observation.
 It is very possible that the individual counterpart responsible for the gamma-ray flare detected by FAVA is not detectable with the limited archival X-ray data we used.
-Since the X-ray observations do not coincide temporally with the FAVA detected flare, these reported counterpart candidates are simply the best counterpart candidates we have available at this time.
+Since the X-ray observations do not coincide temporally with the FAVA-detected flare, these reported counterpart candidates are simply the best counterpart candidates we have available at this time.

-C.1.
-Flare ID: 55913, 55822
+D.1.
+Flare IDs 55913 and 55822

-Flare 55913 and flare 55922 are coincident with one another.
-The nearest 4FGL object is the FSRQ, 4FGL J1833.6-2103.
-This variable object has been associated with the Swift-BAT detection, SWIFT J1833.8-2103 which is coincident with both flares.
-The ratio distance (distance to 4FGL object divided by FAVA detected $R{95\%}$) is 1.7 σ and 4.1 σ for the different flares.
+FIDs 55913 and 55922 are coincident with one another as seen in image 1 of Figure 11.
+The nearest 4FGL object is the FSRQ 4FGL J1833.6-2103.
+This variable object has been associated with the Swift-BAT detection, SWIFT J1833.8-2103, which is coincident with both flares.
+The ratio distance (distance to 4FGL object divided by FAVA-detected $R{95\%}$) is 1.7σ and 4.1σ for the different flares.
 As discussed above, FID 55913 likely is a misidentified flare that likely originates from this blazar.

-Flare 1281 is a ratio distance of 28.6σ away from the high mass binary (HMB), 4FGL J1302.9-6379, the nearest 4FGL source, which can be completely excluded as the counterpart based on distance alone.
-No archival X-ray data is present for this field.
-SIMBAD reports a few sources coincident with the FAVA detected flare, including a classical Cepheid variable, a spectroscopic binary, a RR Lyrae Variable, and a couple Long-Period Variable stars.
-None of these sources are convincing counterpart candidates to be the origin of a 100-800 MeV flare.
+FID 1281 is a ratio distance of 28.6σ away from the HMB 4FGL J1302.9-6379, the nearest 4FGL source, which can be completely excluded as the counterpart based on distance alone.
+No archival X-ray data are present for this field.

+SIMBAD reports a few sources coincident with the FAVA-detected flare, including a classical Cepheid variable, a spectroscopic binary, a RR Lyrae Variable, and a couple long-period variable stars.
+None of these sources are convincing counterpart candidates to be the origin of a $100-800\,\mathrm{MeV}$ flare.
 We recommend future studies of this region of the sky to identify the origin of this 7.5σ LE flare.

-The nearest 4FGL source is the blazar, 4FGL J0904.9-5734, at a ratio distance of 28.2σ .
+The nearest 4FGL source is the blazar 4FGL J0904.9-5734, at a ratio distance of 28.2σ .
 This large of a ratio means that this source can be excluded as the source of the flare.
-Flare 6101 also lacks X-ray observations in its $R{95\%}$.
+FID 6101 also lacks X-ray observations in its $R{95\%}$.
 Searching in SIMBAD only gives stars coincident with the position of the flare.
 Detected with a 12.2σ significance in the LE band and 3.7σ significance in the HE band, follow-up observations are necessary to properly study the origin of this flare.